Cypressor/isupervision/README.md

 - Are meant as project-assistants.
 - Can see all projects/bachelortheses/mastertheses.
 - Can only create, edit or delete projects if the assistant property of the Project is the Full Name of the Assistant (FirstName + " " + Lastname).
-I could have created an extra view for the assistants, where this is done automatically, but that would have required quite alot of extra work.
 - Can adjust their project-limits in the Account section.

 ### Students: